GreptimeTeam/docs/docs/cloud/prometheus/integration.md

 Each GreptimeCloud service comes with a git repository for storing prometheus rules and configurations.
 By checking your rules, GreptimeCloud's prometheus-compatible rule engine evaluates your rules against data stored in the database and emits alert when matches.
-For more detail, please refer to [Rule Management](https://docs.greptime.com/cloud/prometheus/rule-management).
+For more details, please refer to [Rule Management](https://docs.greptime.com/cloud/prometheus/rule-management).

 ```shell
 git clone https://<host>/promrules/git/<teamId>/<serviceName>.git